tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 safeMod numerator divisor = Just $ mod numerator divisor
 ```

-This makes it safe to apply safeMod to an arbitrary list of Integral values:
+This makes it safe to apply `safeMod` to an arbitrary list of `Integral` values:
 ```haskell
 > map (safeMod 3) [1,2,0,4]
 [Just 0,Just 1,Nothing,Just 3]
 ```

-But how do we keep working with such a list of Maybes?
-We can map an fmap over the list:
+But how do we keep working with such a list of `Maybe`s?
+We can map an `fmap` over the list:

 ```haskell
 GHCi> map ((+1) <$>) [Just 0,Just 1,Nothing,Just 3]